 Not so now, as these beautiful little biscuits were a big hit with all 11 hungry appetites at yesterday’s brunch.
 About three dozen were conquered with various combinations of sweet honey butter, homemade cherry apple jam, fresh strawberries and cream.

-One or two adventurous experimenters who shall remain unnamed, piled all of those on as an over the top finale to a great meal that also included scrambled eggs, sausage and one of my favorites, Prime Rib Hash topped with what has become a favorite breakfast condiment at our house, Spicy Quick Tomato Compote.
+One or two adventurous experimenters who shall remain unnamed, piled all of those on as an over the top finale to a great meal that also included scrambled eggs, sausage and one of my favourites, Prime Rib Hash topped with what has become a favourite breakfast condiment at our house, Spicy Quick Tomato Compote.

 There are a few tips that make this recipe work particularly well in my opinion.
-Although many traditional southern recipes call for all shortening in varying amounts, some of which leave the biscuits a little too oily for my taste, this one relies on a combination of a moderate amount of vegetable shortening and butter for a perfect combination of lightness and flavor.
+Although many traditional southern recipes call for all shortening in varying amounts, some of which leave the biscuits a little too oily for my taste, this one relies on a combination of a moderate amount of vegetable shortening and butter for a perfect combination of lightness and flavour.

 The amount of baking powder required is about double what I would use for our traditional tea buns and is supplemented with just a little baking soda.
 Too much soda in other recipes I find I can taste quite strongly and really don’t enjoy. ( See an update on this in Notes)